OleDe/fogcomputing-prototyping_assignment/README.md

 ```
 ./scripts/build_gc.sh
 ```
-This creates a container-optimized VM with firewall and a ssh-key and prints out the servers external ip.
-Log in via SSH, download the repository and execute build script:
+This creates a container-optimized OS, exports a ssh-key as project metadata and prints the servers external ip.
+Now log in via SSH, download the repository and execute build script:
 ```
 ssh -i id_rsa foggy@<server-ip>
 git clone <path-to-this-rep>